nonchris/discord-role-selection/README.md

 _If a variable is set using env and json the **the environment-variable replaces the json**!_

 ### example for roles.json
+This explanation is optional.
+The whole configuration can be done using discord without caring about its internal data structure!
 The first key is the server id, then the key `roles` and then the name of the menu.
 ```json
 {